Search Results

 This clinical pathway describes the management of an open globe injury in the emergency department, urgent care and inpatient care settings.

-Many children face health disadvantages that are the result of inequities.
+Many children face health disadvantages that can be addressed with a focus on health equity.
 Find out how we can better, and more equitably, help those children have the best possible health outcomes.

 Article